+Your project may be low on memory.
 See Low Memory Problems for more information on how to detect and deal with low-memory situations.

+In project settings, restart your project.
 This will stop any infinite loops you may have running in any worksheets, clear out any memory, etc. Just go to the “Settings” tab (wrench icon) of your project, then click “Restart project…”.
 If you have many worksheets or notebooks, running them consumes memory.

 You can see if there are connection issues (outstanding messages being sent back and forth, etc.).
 If you click on reconnect you’ll be randomly assigned to a different back-end web server, which may be less loaded.
 You can also click refresh in your browse to just reload everything (without losing your place) from the same web server.